GaiaViz/docs/3. Managing a datascape projects/Introduction to datascapes.md

 1. TOC
 {:toc}

-3. what is a datascape
+1. what is a datascape
-4. designing a datascape
+2. designing a datascape
-5. create a datascape
+3. create a datascape
-6. features
+4. features
-7. import a datascape
+5. import a datascape

+A datascape is as much the visual environment where you interact with your data as it is the data and media files composing it.
+A single node file is already a datascape.

 # Datascape components and complexity